bitwiseworks/python-os2/Doc/library/sqlite3.rst

    that 'mytype' is the type of the column.
 It will try to find an entry of 'mytype' in the converters dictionary and then use the converter function found there to return the value.
-The column name found in :attr:`Cursor.description` is only the first word of the column name, i.  e. if you use something like ``'as "x [datetime]"'`` in your SQL, then we will parse out everything until the first blank for the column name: the column name would simply be "x".
+The column name found in :attr:`Cursor.description` does not include the type, i. e. if you use something like ``'as "Expiration date [datetime]"'`` in your SQL, then we will parse out everything until the first ``'['`` for the column name and strip the preceeding space: the column name would simply be "Expiration date".

-.. function:: connect(database[, timeout, detect_types, isolation_level, check_same_thread, factory, cached_statements])
+.. function:: connect(database[, timeout, detect_types, isolation_level, check_same_thread, factory, cached_statements, uri])

    Opens a connection to the SQLite database file *database*.
+By default returns a :class:`Connection` object, unless a custom *factory* is given.

+   *database* is a :term:`path-like object` giving the pathname (absolute or relative to the current  working directory) of the database file to be opened.
    You can use ``":memory:"`` to open a database connection to a database that resides in RAM instead of on disk.

    When a database is accessed by multiple connections, and one of the processes modifies the database, the SQLite database is locked until that transaction is